-Motor vehicle-free - development that does not provide any off-street ear-parking er increase on street parking stress, other than to address the needs of Disabled Blue or White Badge holders and servicing requirements.
+Motor vehicle-free - development that does not provide any off-street car parking or increase on-street parking stress, other than to address the needs of Blue Badge holders.

 National Planning Policy Framework (NPPF) - the national planning policy document which sets out the Government's planning policies for England and how these are expected to be applied.